Sunday, December 1, 2013

 They were both "Unfortunate"

 After Austerlitz Mack was returned to Austria where he was court-martialed for cowardice by the Hofkreigsrat, stripped of all his titles and medals, and imprisoned for two years, until he was let out again in 1808.
-After Waterloo the victorious Austrians felt magnanimous and under Prince Schwarzenberg's lobbying, he was reinstated as a Field Marshal and all his honors restored, outliving Napoleon by 19 years.
+After Waterloo the victorious Austrians felt magnanimous and under Prince Schwarzenberg's lobbying, he was reinstated as a Field Marshal (or, more precisely, Feldmarschall-leutnant) and all his honors restored, outliving Napoleon by 19 years.
 So there.

 As a kind of karmic counterpost, General Dupont, in spite of an illustrious career, was disgraced himself in 1808 in Spain when he was put in command of a mob of untrained conscripts and forced to surrender at the Battle of Bailen to a superior Spanish army.
 Napoleon was so disgusted that when the poor man was finally repatriated back to France in 1811, he had the him court-martialed. stripped of his rank, and imprisoned for another two years until 1814.
 So both Mack and Dupont ended up "unfortunate."